onc-healthit/lantern-front-end/README.md

 # lantern-front-end

+## Configuration
+This project reads the following environment variable:

+* **LANTERN_GRAFANA_URL**: The grafana dashboard url that is being used for displaying visualizations.

+  Default value: ""

 ## Development server

 Run `ng serve` for the dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.